JustinEugene-CS/JCLASS-project/README.md

 JavaTrainer aims to empower individuals in their fitness journeys by providing a comprehensive and user-friendly tool for tracking workouts.
 Many individuals face challenges in maintaining a consistent workout routine.

 The Frame class is the GUI interface.
+## Project Information:
+To download and actively use the project, go to the master repository and download the project.
+We used Eclipse IDE to run our project but another IDE should work.
 ## Group Members and Respective Roles

 ### Justin Eugene